Body & Soul

-If you want glowing, radiant, healthy skin, all you need is to stop by the supermarket.
-Research shows that diet really can help you nourish the skin from the inside out.
+If you want glowing, radiant, healthy skin, all you need is to stop by the nearest supermarket.
+Research shows that the right diet can help you nourish the skin from the inside out.
 Certain foods have powerful ingredients that keep skin supple and smooth and help fight wrinkles.

 Vitamin E acts as an antioxidant that helps to protect skin cells from UV light and other environmental factors that generate cell-damaging free radicals.
 According to a study published in Experimental Dermatology, with 37% of your daily needs for vitamin E per ounce.
 Sunflower seeds can help keep your skin free of pimples.
 Almonds are also full of vitamin E and are also potent sun blockers.
 Other foods high in vitamin E include avocado, hazelnuts, pine nuts and corn oils.